afeld/personal-security/index.md

 ## Low-hanging fruit

 _Everyone should do these._ You only need to set them up once, are high value for relatively low effort, and there is little/no downside.
+Instructions are linked, where possible.
+You can of course skip any that aren't relevant to you.

 ### Browser(s)